 - Controllable: Because these are your goals, you must be in full control of their execution.

-- Challenging: Goals must push you gently outside of your comfort zone to drive your growth.
+- Challenging: Goals must push you gently outside of your comfort zone to drive your growth; however, beware of thinking too big too soon.

 - Timed: Goals must have a firm deadline.
 Goals without a deadline are merely dreams.